 Once our investigation reveals whose negligence caused your accident, we will assemble the best possible case based on the evidence we find.
 To be successful, we will need to demonstrate that the following circumstances apply to you:

-- Duty of care: We will prove that you were owed a duty of care by the at-fault party.
+- Duty of care: We will prove that the at-fault party owed you a duty of care.